CosAnca/create-nucleum-project/README.md

 `create-nucleum-project` comes with the following options:

+- `--template | -t` Sets the templtate to be used when generating the project.
-- `--yes | -y` skips all the prompts and scaffolds a new Nucleum project using the Default template.
+- `--yes | -y` Skips all the prompts and scaffolds a new Nucleum project using the Default template.
-- `--git | -g` initialises git in your project.
+- `--git | -g` Initialises git in your project.
 Pair it with the `-y` flag to get a "ready for work" new project.
+- `--help | -h` Displays a short documentation of the available options.

 ## Why use Create Nucleum Project?